4neesh/DevBlog/src/posts/007_ChainingImplementation.md

 ```

 <br>
-The <code class="language-java">hashFunction(String key)</code> method is used to calculate the hash value of the key passed in.
+The <code class="java">hashFunction(String key)</code> method is used to calculate the hash value of the key passed in.
 The hash function will sum the ascii values of the String (lines 4 to 6) and return the modulo of the sum against the number of buckets (line 9 and 11):<br>

 ```java{numberLines: true}
     public static int hashFunction(String key) {